Caleb Roark: 2015

 Cobb kept Roark in the No. 0 for the 2015 season with new sponsorship from the Driven2Honor.org and shared the ride with Adam Edwards, who is also a part-time NASCAR Camping World Truck Series driver.
 Roark's season started out disappointing with three consecutive last place finishes, including failing to qualify at the Dover International Speedway and being swapped out at Gateway by Edwards.
 While start and parking, Roark had a best finish of 28th at the Michigan International Speedway.
 He continued to complete more laps in 2015 as the season came to a close, giving him a total of $85,026 by the end of the year, nearly $2,000 more than 2014.

 2016

-It was announced at the start of the 2016 season that Jennifer Jo Cobb would not be running Roark's iconic No. 0 for future races, leaving Roark without a ride.
+It was announced at the start of the 2016 season that Jennifer Jo Cobb would not be running the No. 0 for future races, leaving Roark without a ride.
 He would remain a free agent until Cobb sold the No. 10 truck to Roark in which he would continue his start and park efforts with Jennifer Jo Cobb Racing.

 On September 24, during the first lap of the UNOH 175 from the New Hampshire Motor Speedway, Roark was attempting to pull onto pit road to park his truck when he spun into the sand barrels that protects the butt-end of the wall, damaging the truck.
-Roark also competed in 7 more races throughout the season, with his last being at Las Vegas.
+Roark also competed in seven more races throughout the season, with his last being at Las Vegas.